-- (b) The retirement board shall not exercise an option for renewal, extension or purchase unless the retirement board, after reasonable investigation of costs and benefits, has determined in writing that the exercise of the option is more advantageous than alternate means of procuring comparable services. - (11) All specifications shall be written in a manner which describes the requirements to be met without having the effect of exclusively requiring a proprietary service, or a procurement from a sole source.
+- (b) The retirement board shall not exercise an option for renewal, extension or purchase unless the retirement board, after reasonable investigation of costs and benefits, has determined in writing that the exercise of the option is more advantageous than alternate means of procuring comparable services. - (7) All specifications shall be written in a manner which describes the requirements to be met without having the effect of exclusively requiring a proprietary service, or a procurement from a sole source.

-(12) All contracts shall be in writing, and the retirement board shall make no payment for a service rendered prior to the execution of such contract.
+(8) All contracts shall be in writing, and the retirement board shall make no payment for a service rendered prior to the execution of such contract.

 - (a) A contract made in violation of this section shall not be valid, and the retirement board shall make no payment under such contract.
 Minor informalities shall not require invalidation of a contract. - (b) A person who causes or conspires with another to cause a contract to be solicited or awarded in violation of a provision of this section shall forfeit and pay to the appropriate retirement board a sum of not more than two thousand dollars for each violation.
 In addition, the person shall pay double the amount of damages sustained by the retirement board by reason of the violation, together with the costs of any action.
-If more than one person participates in the violation, the damages and costs may be apportioned among them. - (c) The commission or the retirement board shall have authority to institute a civil action to enforce paragraph (b). - Section 11.
-Section 23 of Chapter 32 of the General Laws is hereby amended by striking out subdivision (4) and inserting in place thereof the following: - - (4) If the commission determines that a board of any retirement system has violated or neglected to comply with any provisions of this chapter, or the rules and regulations promulgated by the Commission, the Commission may determine that such system should be managed in accordance with orders of said commission.
-The commission is hereby authorized to appoint a committee consisting of three members, two of whom shall be members or designees of the commission and one who shall be a member of a retirement board other than the board subject to the commission determination chosen by the commission from a list of three nominees provided by the Massachusetts Association of Contributory Retirement Systems (MACRS), to oversee any board that is responsible for the administration of any such system.
-Based upon the recommendation of said committee the commission shall, direct the board to take or desist from any action in order to insure that the system is managed with reasonable care, skill, prudence and diligence.
-Such direction may include, but is not limited to, the following:-
+If more than one person participates in the violation, the damages and costs may be apportioned among them. - (c) The commission or the retirement board shall have authority to institute a civil action to enforce paragraph (b). - SECTION 11.
+Paragraph (a) of subdivision (6) of Section 20 of Chapter 32 of the General Laws, as appearing in the 2002 Official Edition, is hereby amended by striking out lines 842 through 845 inclusive and inserting in place thereof the following: - - (a) The elected and appointed members of any city, town, county, regional, district, or authority retirement board upon acceptance of the appropriate legislative body shall receive a stipend provided, however, that said stipend shall not be less than three thousands dollars per annum nor exceed seven thousand five hundred dollars per annum; provided further,